Kevin Knodl

 Hello, and welcome to my webpage.

-I live in Maple Grove with my wife and daughter.
+I live in Saint Paul with my wife and daughter.
 We are all life learners and makers.
 My favorite media includes steel, wood, and electronics.
-You can check me out more at the social media links or contact me with the email below.
+You can check me out more or contact me with the links below.

 My Teaching Philosophy